 Examining 15-year rates, there are two available at 3.125%.
 Using the same $500,000 mortgage, the monthly payment for principal and interest is $3,483.05.
 This is $1,052.53 higher than the 30-year mortgage, despite an interest rate about 1% lower.
 But, the total interest paid over the 15 years is $126,948.41, almost $250,000 less than the 30 years.

-Which is better?
 It comes down individual preference and personal finances.
 While it is easy to jump at the 15-year mortgage in our example, which has the added benefit of owning your home in half the time and save interest charges, the monthly payment is much higher.

 There is a way to lower your interest rate, besides having a high credit score.
 You can pay points, which involves a trade-off.
 Each point is 1% of the mortgage amount and paid upfront at closing.
 For our $500,000 mortgage, paying 2 points would equate to $10,000.
 In exchange, you receive a lower interest rate on your loan.
-If you plan on staying in the house for a number of years, this could pay off.
+If you plan on staying in the house for some years, this could pay off.
 Your monthly payment would be lower, and after a certain amount of time, you will recoup your upfront payment, and then the savings kick in.

 Banks will quote an APR (Annual Percentage Rate), in addition to the interest rate.
 This can create confusion, but the payment is based on the interest rate, not the APR.
 But, the latter is important for comparison purposes.
 It allows a borrower to compare loan terms on an apple-to-apple basis.
 It includes fees and other costs associated with the loan.
 These typically include items such as points paid upfront, application fees, and a property appraisal.

 As the name suggests, the rate floats, usually based on a short-term benchmark such as one-year Treasury securities, the Cost of Funds Index, or LIBOR.
 A margin, usually constant, is then added to the index rate.
 There is a period where the rate will not change, called the adjustment period.
 After that, the rate will change based on the benchmark stated in the contract.
 Although the interest rate is typically lower than a fixed rate mortgage initially, it usually increases.
-In addition, the borrower bears the risk of a rise in interest rates.
+Also, the borrower bears the risk of a rise in interest rates.
 This should be kept in mind since interest rates are currently very low, meaning an increase at some point appears inevitable.

 For New Yorkers, there are special considerations for co-ops and condos.
 First, the board may examine your financial information closely.
 Co-ops and condos may also require a larger down payment, along with sufficient liquid assets.
 Mortgage rates from banks may be higher, as well.